ptakes/Pta.Build.WebEssentialsBundleTask/README.md

 ### Bundle files

 You can create CSS and JavaScript bundle files in you _Visual Studio_ web projects.
-Those files with extension _.css.bundle_ or _.js.bundle_ are XML files referencing the CSS and JavaScript files that are part of the bundle.
+The bundle file, with extension _.css.bundle_ or _.js.bundle_, are XML files and referencing the CSS and JavaScript resources that are part of the bundle.

 _Web Essentials_ will automatically generate and update the plain and minified version of the bundle resource files.

-In HTML, you reference the bundle resource files as normal CSS and JavaScript resources like:
+In HTML, you reference the bundle resource file as a normal CSS and JavaScript resource like:

 	    <link rel='stylesheet' href='/css/app.css'>
 	    <link rel='stylesheet' href='/css/app.min.css'>